PSG to be crowned Ligue 1 champions & Lyon to miss out on Champions League after coronavirus cancellation | Goal.com

 And, following a vote over how the league standings should be decided, the LFP will now confirm later on Thursday that Thomas Tuchel's men are champions of France for a third successive year, while seventh-placed Lyon have failed to qualify for Europe's premier club competition.

-The classification has been established based on current points and matches played, meaning Marseille and Rennes have earned a place in the Champions League.
+The classification has been established based on the average number of points each team has gained thus far in relation to matches played, meaning Marseille and Rennes have earned a place in the Champions League.

 Elsewhere, Lille, Reims and Nice are set to book spots in the Europa League should, as expected, the French Cup and League Cup are cancelled, with Amiens and Toulouse relegated to Ligue 2 after being cut adrift at the bottom of the standings.
 Lorient and Lens will be promoted from Ligue 2.